rcrowther/django-img/README.md

 #### Optional
-The code API can work with other image libraries such as Wand and OpenCV.
-Some Wand filters are built-in.
-On Debian-based distros,
+To use Wand filters, on Debian-based distros,

     sudo apt-get install libmagickwand-dev